NeuroTechX/ntx_slack_archive/eegdata.md

  >Standard samples for image recognition problem can be within the same data size range.
 Not sure exactly what you mean here?

+5/30/2017 4:39 PM

+ **bciguy** :

+ >Im saying that one sample (image) in the computer vision problem can be similar in size to a single trial single channel EEG sample